Chicken And Broccoli Rotini (Pump Up Your Pasta)

 Let’s talk pasta again.

-It just goes down SO easy and let’s face it, a serving of pasta is NOT exactly A LOT of food.
+It just goes down SO easily!
+And let’s face it, a serving of pasta is NOT exactly a lot of food.

 Let me show you what I mean.

 This, my friends, is ONE serving of dry pasta:

 One serving of dry pasta is TWO OUNCES: